riggraz/saas-custom-domains/README.md

 # Custom Domain API

 This service is designed to support custom domains for SaaS products.

+It is a fork from the [original project by Sireto](https://github.com/sireto/custom-domain) that basically just updates Python to 3.11

 # Usage
 Here are the steps you need to take to run this docker image.